HughP/LinguisticsLibrarianList/README.md

 * Word
 * [Zeitschrift für Dialektologie und Linguistik]

-##Organizations of interests in the archiving and preservation sphere
+##Organizations of interests in the archiving and preservation sphere (for linguistics and technical focus)
 *  [Federal Agencies Digitization Guidelines Initiative](http://www.digitizationguidelines.gov/) - a collaborative effort by federal agencies (of the United States of America) formed as a group in 2007 to define common guidelines, methods, and practices to digitize historical content in a sustainable manner.
 *  [JISC](http://www.jisc.ac.uk/) - (Formerly the Joint Information Systems Committee.)
 A registered UK charity which champions the use of digital technologies in UK education and research.
 They have an active role in preservation and metadata developments.
 [See more on Wikipedia](http://en.wikipedia.org/wiki/Jisc).
 *  [Library of Congress (U.S.)](http://www.loc.gov/standards/) - The Library of Congress has extensive audio collections and is involved in many digitization projects.
 They host the ARSC mailing list which is a network of audio library curators and digitization specialists.
 They also host several resources on standards for archiving and describing collections.